han3zeng/political-science-ntu/textbook/1-politics-and-political-science/4-political-theory-versus-theory-in-political-sceince.md

             * comprise with both normative and descriptive approach
                 * send students out to different Greek city-states to collect firsthand data
             * try to prescribe most desirable political institutions
-* goal
+* goal of political science study
-    * find good and stale political system
+    * find good and stable political system
     * convention of political study
         1. describe and explain a political system
         2. apply it to normative questions